 Self Harm and Substance Use

 The tendency to react to painful internal states with harmful behaviors contributes to the agony that is felt by family and friends of those struggling with symptoms of depression, anxiety, and unstable moods.
-Behaviors can include self harm, alcohol and drug use, risky behaviors, and others.
+Behaviors can include self harm, substance use, risky behaviors, and others.

 Self-harming and dysfunctional behaviors decreased from extremely high to close to average.